dshorthouse/dina/README.md

 => true
 ```

-Note that joined objects (like `identifier` above) must be saved before they can be attached as a related object (like `person` above).
+Note that joined instance objects (like `identifier` above) must be saved before they can be attached as a related object (like `person` above).

 #### Query for a `Person` by Email Address